 We are people whose faith is rooted in and built upon the scriptures of the Old and New Testaments.
 We recognize four sources and criteria for theological thinking: Scripture, Tradition, Experience and Reason.
 Together these are known as the Wesleyan Quadrilateral.
 Scripture is primary, so we understand our primary theological task as disciplined study of the Bible.
 The traditions of the Church throughout the ages, our personal faith experience and reason all serve to enlighten and enliven our understanding of scripture and its interpretation today.
 We do not, therefore, understand theology as static, for the exclusive property of any one particular doctrine or creed, but as a dynamic process involving the entire community of faith.

 Our understanding of God as revealed in Jesus Christ compels us to open our hearts to the experience of God in our lives and in relationship with others; to open our minds to new and deeper understandings; and to open our doors to all people who would join us in loving God with all our hearts and our neighbors as ourselves.
 We commit ourselves to going out to be God’s people in the world.

 We, at HUMC, believe the goal of the Christian life is to love God with all your heart, soul, mind and strength, and to love your neighbor as you love yourself.
 We value passionate worship, relevant preaching, inspiring music, and serving those who are in need.
-At HUMC, we value the full participation of women and men, people of all backgrounds in every facet of fellowship and leadership.
+At HUMC, we value the full participation of all persons, people of all backgrounds in every facet of fellowship and leadership.